ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 2. For **Tags for target resources**, click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit").

 3. In the new window, enter a user tag name.
-For existing block volumes with user tags, enter the tag name exactly as it appears in the volume.
-You can also add a user tag here and then go back and add it to a volume.
+For existing block volumes or file shares with user tags, enter the tag name exactly as it appears in the volume or share.
+You can also add a user tag here and then go back and add it to a volume or share.
 You need only one tag to create a backup.

 4. Click **Next**.